cybardev/ytgo/README.md

 **PS**: this is a `Python -> Go` translation of [cybardev/ytpy][ytpy] which itself was a `Shell -> Python` translation of [pystardust/ytfzf][ytfzf] _(before I rewrote it from scratch)_

 > **WARNING**: Windows is likely to not run.
 I'm assuming because of how `mpv` is executed by the program.
 Feel free to fork and make a PR if you would like to fix this.
-Meanwhile, WSL can be used to run the Linux binaries.
+Meanwhile, WSL may be used to run the Linux binaries.

 ### Table of Contents